 As part of this course, you will be asked to give a presentation on a programming language outside those that you have seen previously during your degree.

-In groups of 4 or 5, please choose a topic from the list below.
+In groups of 4 (or at most 5), please choose a topic from the list below.
 You can claim any topic by opening a pull request on the repository hosting this website, where you add the name of all the team members to the topic.
 I’ll try to merge these promptly, but you may want to check any open pull requests to be sure no other team has chosen this subject.

 The aim of the presentations is to provide students with a broad overview of modern programming languages.
 In your presentation, you should try to give an overview of the language and try to position it relative to other languages you may know.
 This includes addressing questions such as:

 But more generally, it’s not so important to describe the exact syntax of for-loops – try to focus on what makes this language interesting and different.
 I’ve tried to include some key questions for each topic, but there may be many issues that I’ve overlooked.